Reading list Switch to dark mode

 engine-strict=true

 You can check your version of Node with the node –version and make sure you are setting the correct version.
-Here you can find the list of Node versions and their codenames.
+You can find the list of Node versions and their codenames.

 Note that In .npmrc we did not specify npm as our Package Manager, we specified engine-strict, we have to define it in our package.json file: